qst0/ft_libgfx/README.md

 # ft_libgfx
 ## b_gfx overload

-Not at 42 following the graphics branch?
-This repo still has treasures for you, please check out the [link dump](#graphics-branch-link-dump).
+Hello Readers!

+Email me at `msnyng+gfx`@`gmail.com` with any questions you might have about this repo,

+<s>If you are at 42, please reach out to qst0 in person for questions.
+They are best that way.</s>

 Everyone, please feel free to contribue.
 I will look at all pull requests.

-If you are at 42, please reach out to qst0 in person for questions.
-They are best that way.
+Not at 42 or following the graphics projects somewhere else?

+This repo still has treasures for you, please check out the [link dump](#graphics-branch-link-dump).

 To make it easier to work with, I will be explaining and looking into the 42 School Graphics Library Minilibx.